 - Chrono Crusade has an interesting variation of this.
 When Chrono uses his powers, he doesn't suffer any sort of decay — Rosette does, as they're powered by her soul.
 In the best circumstances, she's only expected to live until thirty.
 Since Chrono has a Bodyguard Crush on her, he's not really happy about this.

 - In D.Gray-Man, anyone with a parasite-type Innocence tends to have a much shorter than average life expectancy, even outside of the whole "constantly fighting freaky-ass monsters" issue.
 Considering that this includes the hero, it's no wonder he's The Woobie.

 - In the 2003 anime version of Fullmetal Alchemist, using the Philosopher's Stone for Grand Theft Me causes alchemical degeneration of the new body.
 This process is slow, but increases in speed the more times you've done it.
 Hohenheim, who's been more sparing, was able to stay in his current body for at least twenty years without much visible decay, while Dante had her bodies starting to degenerate after mere months.

-- In Macross Frontier, V-Type microbes allow the infected to communicate with Vajra, but they are also slowly killing the brain of that person.
-Now there are medicaments which, while not able to heal it, can strongly slow down the process giving the infected more time to live, but Sheryl refuses to use them as she needs stronger Vajra link for Macross to win...
+- In Macross Frontier, V-Type microbes allow the infected to communicate with Vajra, but they are also slowly kill their brains.
+Now there are medications which, while not able to heal it, can strongly slow down the process and give the infected more time to live, but Sheryl refuses to use them as she needs a stronger Vajra link for the good guys to win...

 - In One Piece, the Psycho Serum steroids that Hodi Jones and his gang took to power themselves up had the downside of cutting their lifespan down by a large amount.
 In this case it caused accelerated aging to the point that a short while after their defeat they're seen as ancient and decrepit old fishmen too powerless to do anything.